little-endian-guglielmino/gatsby-company-site/src/pages/projects/2019-03-13-modbus-mqtt-gateway.md

 ## The Solution

 This project is an example of cloud integration for devices, meant to talk in closed networks inside the factory.
-For this project we developed a Python applications, deployed in a Raspberry Pi acting as [edge computing platform](https://en.wikipedia.org/wiki/Edge_computing).
+For this project we developed a Python solution, deployed in a Raspberry Pi acting as [edge computing platform](https://en.wikipedia.org/wiki/Edge_computing).
 Application purpose is to talk with ModBus devices over RS485 and create a sort of gateway to the cloud through MQTT.
 Thanks to this project the factory is now able to get information on the production and alerts in near realtime from anywhere.

 ![ModBus Gateway Architecture](/img/modbus-gateway-architecture.png)
 ## The Outcome

 The project drammatically changed the company ability to control processes and react to events in near realtime.
-Integrating standard protocol, like MQTT, to devices originally able to talk only on local networks with lecgacy protocols, allowed to integrate with a
+Integrating standard protocol, like MQTT, to devices originally able to talk only on local networks with legacy protocols.
+This allowed to integrate with a wide range of platforms, in a short time all the connected factories optimized their worflow and processes doing a big leap forward in efficency.